Rate this page:

 You'll use these components to build dynamic and interactive interfaces for your app's front end.
-When your app is complete, you'll learn
+When your app is complete, you'll learn how to continue monitoring the Forge environment using the forge logs

 command.

-The hello world app contains a single Text
+The hello world app contains a Text

 component that displays 'Hello world!' on a Confluence page.
 In the UI kit,